Category: 1988

 Runner Up – Sports Hero’s Athletics, Eagan, Minnesota

 Starpath had to defeat Sports Heros twice to gain the ASA Crown and that’s just what they did.
 The scores were 18-15 and 17-13.
-Leading Starpath’s offense in both games were MVP Dave Johnson, who came up big all weekend.
+Leading Starpath’s offense in both games was MVP Dave Johnson, who came up big all weekend.
 Home Runs for Starpath in the final two games were: Dave Allen (5), Scott Jones (4), Gary Jones (2), and Dennis Graser with 1.
 Leading Sports Heros was Doug Berfeldt (2) and Gary Morris (2).
 There were a couple of big outputs in the Tournament.
 Bruce Rains (John Hanson) and Rick Hollingsworth (Lighthouse) both hit 5 HR in a game.

 • MVP – Dave Johnson, Starpath